US economy grew at weak 1.1% rate in Q1 in sign of slowdown

 The global backdrop is also looking bleaker.
 The International Monetary Fund this month downgraded its forecast for worldwide economic growth, citing rising interest rates around the world, financial uncertainty and chronic inflation.
 American exporters could suffer as a consequence.

 A strong job market has given Americans the confidence and financial wherewithal to keep shopping: 2021 and 2022 were the two best years for job creation on record.
-And hiring has remained strong so far this year, though it has decelerated from January to February and then to March.
+Hiring has remained strong so far this year, though it has decelerated from January to February and then to March.

 The jobs report for April, which the government will issue on May 5, is expected to show that employers added a decent but still-lower total of 185,000 jobs this month, according to a survey of forecasters by FactSet.